JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 >
 >       *the template already gives you a basis to facilitate your start.
 Still, it is now time for you to start learning some simple Markdown language in order to carry on editing your Readme properly:*

-#### 6) Start using Markdown for your Readme and Wiki page
+#### 6) Start using Markdown for your Readme, Posts and Wiki pages

 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).
+Readmes, Posts and Wiki pages on Github all require Markdown.
 >       *quoted from [here](https://daringfireball.net/projects/markdown/)*

-Thus, “Markdown” is two things: (1) a plain text formatting syntax; and (2) a software tool, written in Perl, that converts the plain text formatting to HTML.
+Thus, “Markdown” is two things: (1) a plain text formatting syntax; and (2) a software tool that converts the plain text formatting to HTML.
 You can now have a look at [mastering markdown](https://guides.github.com/features/mastering-markdown/) and [basic writing and formatting syntax](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) which display all the usefull syntax you'll need to write your down your Readme and Wiki page properly.
 In case the basic syntax provided in these guides are not enough, you can also chec [the following webpage](https://daringfireball.net/projects/markdown/syntax#blockquote) that comes with more Markdown syntax. (*Don't forget some useful syntax is already provided by the template; you now just need to modify it*)

-#### 7) Start using your Wikipage
+#### 7) Start using your Wiki page

-[About Wikis](https://help.github.com/en/articles/about-wikis) first explains you the use of a Wikipage in contrast to that of a Readme Page.
+[About Wikis](https://help.github.com/en/articles/about-wikis) first explains you the use of a Wiki page in contrast to that of a Readme Page.
 As to the role of a wiki page, it says that...
 > "Every GitHub repository comes equipped with a section for hosting documentation, called a wiki.
 You can use your repository's wiki to share long-form content about your project, such as how to use it, how you designed it, or its core principles.
 A README file quickly tells what your project can do, while you can use a wiki to provide additional documentation."
 [Adding or editing Wiki pages](https://help.github.com/en/articles/adding-or-editing-wiki-pages) or [Editing Wki content](https://help.github.com/en/articles/editing-wiki-content) then show you how to create and modify your Wiki page.